 Members must file an appeal using the ARBenefits Appeal Request Form.
 If an Authorized Representative is making an appeal on behalf of a member, an Authorization to Release Information form must be completed and on file with ARBenefits.
-Forms may be located at www.ARBenefits.org (Forms & Publications).
+Forms may be located at www.transform.ar.gov.
 Appeals will not be accepted if they are received without the required Appeal Request Form.